m-hoff/simantha/README.md

   - `'CM'` - "corrective maintenance", the default policy, machines will only be repaired upon complete failure, as determined by the mode of degradation.
   - `'CBM'` - "condition-based maintenance", preventive maintenance is performed once a machine's condition reached a prescribed threshold.
 - `maintenance_params` - the parameters that define the specified maintenance policy.
 For `CBM`, a list of thresholds at which to schedule maintenance.
+  - Currently each machine has 11 health states, with 0 being perfect health and 10 being the failed state.
+The maintenance threshold should be in this range.
 - `repair_params` - a dictionary of `scipy.stats` frozen discrete distributions of time to repair based on repair type.
   - For example, `repair_params = {'CM': stats.randint(10, 20), 'CBM': stats.randint(20, 40)}`.
 - `maintenance_capacity` - the maximum number of maintenance jobs that can be executed simultaneously.
 Currently if the number of simultaneously scheduled maintenance jobs exceeds the capacity they will be handled in a first in, first out (FIFO) manner.